sinteur/Rocket.Chat.Monitoring/README.md

          port: <port exposing metrics>
 ```

-The `<short server name>` should be a string to identify the server to be scraped (for example `familyserver`).
+The `<short server name>` should be a unique string to identify the server to be scraped (for example `familyserver`).
 The `<actual container name or id>`  must be the name or id of a container that you have confirmed to be connected to the monitoring network in step 3.
 The `<port exposing metrics>` is the port that you've noted in step 1 and verified at step 2.

 For every server that you want to monitor, but is not running in docker, or not connected to the monitoring network, use a `static_configs` job description: